 The Department considers applications only for full-time graduate studies for the PhD degree.
 We do not consider applications for only the Master's degree, or for part-time study.
 We no longer provide application packages.
 You are strongly urged to apply on-line at www.mcgill.ca, however, a paper application may be requested from the Graduate Program Secretary (gradsec at psych.mcgill.ca) if you are having difficulty in accessing the on-line application form.
 You may contact the Graduate Program Secretary at (514) 398-6124 for any specific questions.
 Given the number of inquiries we receive, we cannot return long-distance phone calls.

-When completing the online application form and you are applying to the experimental program, select Masters of Arts or Masters of Science as there is no track reflecting "experimental program".
-In the discipline section, indicate "experimental".
+When completing the online application form and you are applying to the experimental program, select Masters of Arts or Masters of Science.
+Should you have completed or will complete a Master's degree, select PhD-T.

 1. Online Application for Admission form: